spi45061/apex-kernel-source/README.md

 - Added an custom attach function kernelly
 - Added a new sig for the data ptr hook
 - Fixed an error so that the driver can receive calls

+Used a base from github but heavily modified